SitHoyu/Travel_agent/README.md

 ## Architecture

-The system is intentionally split into two layers:
+The system is intentionally split into two backend services plus a separate frontend:

 1. `plan-orchestrator`
-   Owns the travel-planning business flow.
+   Owns the travel-planning business flow, user auth, plan persistence, and HTTP APIs.
-   It drives the runtime session, decides when to call tools, and assembles the final response.

 2. `llm-gateway`
    Owns prompt loading and model access.

-   It hides provider details from the orchestrator and supports multiple LLM backends.
+3. `frontend`
+   Owns user interaction, plan generation UI, save confirmation flow, plan browsing, and detail rendering.

-This separation keeps orchestration logic independent from provider-specific code and makes it easier to evolve prompts and model routing without changing the planning workflow.
+This keeps orchestration logic independent from provider-specific code and keeps frontend iteration separate from backend service concerns.

-## Core Planning Flow
+## Core Backend Flow

-The main planning flow is implemented as a staged agent loop.
+The main planning flow is implemented as a staged agent loop:

 1. Receive a `GeneratePlanRequest`
 2. Query weather for the destination